You are here

-Peggy Armstrong, vice president of communications for the Washington, D.C.-based International Dairy Foods Association -- of which the IICA is one of three constituent organizations -- chalks up consumers’ continued love of vanilla to the “rich, creaminess of a scoop of vanilla-bean premium ice cream.”
+Peggy Armstrong, VP of communications for the Washington, D.C.-based International Dairy Foods Association, chalks up consumers’ continued love of vanilla to the “rich, creaminess of a scoop of vanilla-bean premium ice cream,” as well as the “convenience of a perfectly portion-controlled ice cream confection,” adding that IICA’s member companies continue to make “a wide-range of flavors and product types that allow consumers to choose the treat that appeals to them.”

-Approximately 50 percent of the companies surveyed this year said they are seeing increased demand for frozen yogurt, while only 15 percent reported an increased demand for no-sugar-added ice cream.
+In addition, approximately 50 percent of the companies surveyed said they are seeing increased demand for frozen yogurt, and only 15 percent reported an increased demand for no-sugar-added ice cream.

-In terms of popular ice cream “add-ons,” the majority of the IICA member companies surveyed said pecans are the most popular nut, followed by almonds and peanuts.
-Additionally, 86 percent said strawberry is the most popular fruit topping, with cherry trailing in second place.
+In terms of popular ice cream “add-ons,” such as fruits, nuts, candies and other ingredients, the majority of those surveyed said that pecans are the most popular nut, followed by almonds and peanuts.
+Additionally, 86 percent of companies said that strawberry ranked as the most popular fruit topping, with cherry following in second.